codess-aus/DP-900/analytics.md

 * OLTP systems are usually structured around a relational data store supporting transactional applications.
 * An OLTP workload has heavy write requirements with minimal (in comparison) read requirements.
 * In an OLTP environment, changes made are rolled back automatically if a transaction is not completed so that no transaction is left in a partially completed state.
 This is known as atomicity and is a requirement for OLTP.
+* An application to process hundreds of user purchases per minute, including updates to inventory on hand, is an example of an OLTP workload.
+* OLTP applications are optimized for write operations and entering and updating data across multiple, related tables.
+Partial changes made to data are rolled back automatically if a transaction is not completed, so that no transaction is left in a partially completed state.
+* An application to support warehouse sales and shipping for physical warehouses and multiple international locations is an example of an OLTP application.
+* OLTP transactions can be distributed geographically and supported by one or more relational database.
+This scenario requires a solution that supports consistent and reliable data writes.

+**OLAP**
+An application to perform data mining on historic data collected from multiple relational and non-relational sources is an example of an OLAP workload.
+* OLAP applications often manipulate data based on complex queries.
+Data mining queries are complex multidimensional queries that are designed to discover insights from the data that are not immediately apparent.
+* An application to provide loosely normalized data to support report generation is an example of an OLAP workload.
+Companies will often maintain live data for transactional processing and a separate copy of historic data for analysis and report generation.
+This prevents analytic processing from interfering with the performance during transactional processing.